To understand if a VPN can be hacked, you first need to understand exactly how a VPN works.

 - The VPN software uses a connection protocol to safely connect your device to the server, and an encryption cipher to encrypt the data traveling to it.

-- When your data reaches the VPN server, it is decrypted and the server connects to the website on your behalf.
+- When your data reaches the VPN server, it’s decrypted and the server connects to the website on your behalf.

-- The website sends the requested information back to the VPN server, where it is encrypted and forwarded back to your device.
+- The website sends the requested information back to the VPN server, where it’s encrypted and forwarded back to your device.

 - The VPN client decrypts the information and the website appears in your browser.

-Here’s a more detailed list of how a VPN can be hacked:
+Below is a more comprehensive explanation of how a VPN can be hacked:

 1. Through Vulnerabilities In VPN Protocols